rahalJayawardane/OB_Tools/StreamInvoker/README.md

-# Stream Invoker
+# StreamInvoker
-This will invoke any stream which defined via the siddhi applications
+This will invoke analytics stream which defined via a siddhi application.

+## Prerequisite
+- JAVA (JDK 1.8)

+## How to Use: